K3D-tools/K3D-jupyter/docs/source/basic_usage/index.rst

 .. k3d_plot ::
   :filename: triangle_plot.py

-It is also possible to add an object directly, without creating a variable:
+And also add an object directly without creating a variable:

 .. code:: python3